jrpdango/page-summarizer/Explanation.md

 ## Limitations

 For the purposes of this demo, the application is limited to reading [Lifewire](https://www.lifewire.com/) articles to keep the scope simple.
+Their articles have URLs formatted like `https://www.lifewire.com/some-slug-1111111`.

 I chose Lifewire because their articles have consistent structuring, usually containing something like this: